 2. The Hundred-Year-Old Man Who Climbed Out the Window and Disappeared

-This comic novel was written by the Swedish author Jonas Jonasson and was published in 2009.
-Later, the Swedish version was translated to English by Rod Bradbury and published in 2012.
+This comic novel is by the Swedish author Jonas Jonasson and came out in 2009.
+The English translation of the Swedish version was published in 2012 by Rod Bradbury.

 The book follows the story of Allan Karlsson, who lives in a retirement house and is about to turn 100 years old.
 Allan feels disinterested and detached from everything, so before celebrating his 100th birthday, he climbs out of the window and goes on an aimless journey.
-In a bus station, he meets a man with a very large suitcase.
-The young man asks Allan to watch the suitcase while he goes to the bathroom rather rudely.
+At a bus station, he meets a man with a huge suitcase.
+The young man asks Allan to watch the suitcase while he rudely goes to the bathroom.
 Allan’s bus arrives before the young man returns.
-Suddenly, Allan decides to take the suitcase with him, not being aware of its contents.
+Suddenly, Allan decides to take the suitcase with him, unaware of its contents.

-Little does he know that the suitcase is filled with money gained from selling illegal drugs.
+Little does he know that the suitcase is full of money from selling illegal drugs.
 Both the Police searching for him and the drug dealers searching for the money are chasing after Allan.
-This entertaining novel is filled with Allan’s adventures almost all over the world and flashbacks from Allan’s younger days.
+In this entertaining book, Allan’s adventures take him almost everywhere in the world with flashbacks of his youth.

 In 2010, this book became a bestselling novel in Sweden.
 And in 2013, it turned into a movie.
-The English audiobook is read and narrated by Peter Kenny.
+Peter Kenny narrates the English audiobook.

 3. A Short History of Nearly Everything

-This outstanding work, written by Bill Bryson, is a timeless science book adored by anyone at any age.
+A classic science book written by Bill Bryson, it is loved by all at any age.
 Bill Bryson takes (nearly) every scientific fact or term and explains it in the simplest way possible with terms that are easy to understand by everyone.
 This popular Science book explains many facts from chemistry, astronomy, physics, and paleontology.
-For people who are into evolution, the history of the earth, and science, but not that much to pursue it academically, this book can be a true gem.
+This book can be a true gem for people who are into evolution, the history of the earth, and science but do not know that much to pursue it academically.

 In 2005, A Short History of Everything became a bestselling book.
 Richard Matthews narrates the audiobook.